yusdacra/website/src/index.md

 ## Bio

 I love using Nix / NixOS for any kind of purpose, but mainly for DevOps.
-I also use Rust for my hobby or other more serious projects.
+I also use Rust and Zig for my hobby or other more serious projects.

 I work at [Platonic Systems](https://platonic.systems).